jfrog/log-analytics-prometheus/README.md

 ## To Assess the setup for Grafana

-use 'kubectl port forward' as mentioned below in a seaparate terminal window
+use 'kubectl port forward' as mentioned below in a separate terminal window
 ```
    kubectl port-forward service/prometheus-grafana 3000:80 -n jfrog-plg